37 Pleasant Street, New London, NH 03257 (603) 526-6368 9:00am - 3:00pm Monday - Friday

 The Center is open 12 months a year, 8am to 3pm Monday through Thursday, closed on Fridays, Federal Holidays and during Kearsarge Area School closings.

 COA serves the residents in Andover, Danbury, Grantham, Newbury, New London, Springfield, Sunapee, Sutton and Wilmot and was founded in 1992.

-In addition to almost 50 seasonal programs, activities, and services offered at the Chapin Center, COA partners with area organizations to expand services and programs throughout our nine-town service area.
-We have a volunteer force of over 180 dedicated individuals and a membership of over 2,800 people.
-Volunteers contribute more than 6,500 hours of services annually.
-The transportation program's volunteer driver corps drove over 27,000 miles in 2017, providing rides from important health and wellness visits, to picking up the week's groceries.
+In addition to a variety of seasonal programs, activities, and services offered at the Chapin Center, COA partners with area organizations to expand services and programs throughout our nine-town service area.
+We have a volunteer force of dedicated individuals and a membership of over 2,800 people.
+Volunteers contribute more than 5,395 hours of service in 2020. .

 COA keeps the community informed on topics of interest to seniors and upcoming events each month.
 Being a focal point in the senior community allows the COA to function not only as a social and educational hub, but also as an information and referral base.

 COA is a charitable, non-profit 501(c)(3) organization and operates in a good standing with the State of New Hampshire's Attorney General's Office.